stevenlee090/stevenlee090.github.io/_posts/2018-05-22-niarc-devblog-2.markdown

 ## Project Update

 There has been a significant amount of progress since the previous blog post.
 From the gif animation above, the robot car can be seen performing the required obstacle avoidance objective for milestone 3.
+(Might take a little while to load...)

 Under the subsections below, I will be going over some of the highlights which have taken place throughout milestone 1 to milestone 3.